Brandon-B91/Inkd-era/src/pages/products/accessories/StickerPack.md

 tag: "STICKERS"
 ---

 Ready to sticker bomb something?
 Why not!
-Show off your ink and be proud, get your sticker pack now and get started bombing!
+Show off your ink and be proud, get your sticker pack now and start bombing!